rybinaanya/nissle_assembly/README.md

 To ,,, we objectives:
 ....
-### Required programs and - check prokka and others - про комп
+### Required programs used in the study and - check prokka and others - про комп
+In this study, the following programs were used:
 FastQC v0.11.9
 SPAdes v3.13.1
+QUAST v5.1.0rc1

 ### Workflow
 #### 1. Quality assessment of raw sequencing data (NS & NB)